cloudfoundry-attic/consul-release/README.md

 ### 2. Creating a release

-From within the consul-release director run `bosh create-release --force` to create a development release.
+From within the consul-release directory run `bosh create-release --force` to create a development release.

 ### 3. Uploading a release